-- o The particles here are binned by 2x to increase processing time. - ➤ Step 27: Create a 2D Classification job and drag-and-drop the "particles" output from the Extract from Micrographs job into the "particles" input box. - > Step 28: Set the "Number of 2D classes" parameter to 2 and run the job. - For most projects, the default 2D Classification parameters will work well.
-Some, like the number of iterations, the batch size, and whether to force maximization over poses/shifts can be changed to produce better results for smaller/lower SNR particles. - In this case, we only need 2 classes, and likely all/most of the particles will end up in a single class.
+- ➤ Step 27: Create a 2D Classification job and drag-and-drop the "particles" output from the Extract from Micrographs job into the "particles" input box. - > Step 28: Set the "Number of 2D classes" parameter to 2 and run the job. - o For most projects, the default 2D Classification parameters will work well.
+Some, like the number of iterations, the batch size, and whether to force maximization over poses/shifts can be changed to produce better results for smaller/lower SNR particles. - o In this case, we only need 2 classes, and likely all/most of the particles will end up in a single class.
 The usual rule of thumb is ~100 particles/class, with no more than ~200.
-Processing time scales with this number.
+Processing time scales with this number. - o Increasing the number of GPUs can significantly increase processing time.